Albert Tetteh Nyakotey

 Albert Tetteh Nyakotey (born 10 August 1965) is a Ghanaian politician who is a member of the National Democratic Congress.
 He is the member of parliament for the Yilo Krobo constituency in the Eastern Region of Ghana.

 Early life and education

 Tetteh hails from Somanya, a town in the Eastern Region.
 He holds a Commonwealth Executive MBA in Management.

+He holds BA in Political Science and Sociology from the University of Ghana.
+He has Management Training Certificates from a number of universities in the United States and United Kingdom.
+He pursued his doctorate degree in Business Management from the Swiss Management Center.

+Philanthropy

+He donated ten LED bulbs to the University of Environment and Sustainable Development to help the university's electrification project.

+Personal life

+Albert Tetteh Nyakotey is a Christian.